italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - The Status Assertion Response has been successfully created and it has been returned.
     * - *400 Bad Request*
       - Error code and description
-      - The issuer cannot fulfill the request because of invalid parameters.
+      - The Credential Issuer cannot fulfill the request because of invalid parameters.
     * - *404 Not Found*
       -
-      - The Digital Credential can not be found by the Issuer.
+      - The Digital Credential can not be found by the Credential Issuer.
     * - *500 Internal Server Error*
       -
-      - The Issuer encountered an internal problem. (:rfc:`6749#section-5.2`).
+      - The Credential Issuer encountered an internal problem. (:rfc:`6749#section-5.2`).
     * - *503 Service Unavailable*
       -
-      - The Issuer is temporary unavailable. (:rfc:`6749#section-5.2`).
+      - The Credential Issuer is temporary unavailable. (:rfc:`6749#section-5.2`).

 The Status Assertion Error object MUST contain the following parameters: